-Welding I Course No.C60701 C6070DY Elective: Grades 9-12 Recommended: Materials and Processes Technology Year-Long 1 credit
+Welding I Course No. C6070DY Elective: Grades 9-12 Recommended: Materials and Processes Technology Co-requisite: English at Innovation Center Semester 1 credit

 This course is a hands-on, skill building class designed to introduce the student to the basics of manufacturing.
 Students learn to safely and accurately use a variety of machine tools, jigs, and fixtures, and precision measuring tools.
 Students are provided with the opportunity to develop entry-level skills in machining, welding and fabricating using a variety of processes.
 Students work individually and in groups to complete activities and projects.
 Students gain hands-on experiences enabling them to develop employability skills and make informed career choices in manufacturing and related technical fields.